GIAB Use Case: Bringing NA12878 Call Sets to Kidney Disease

 Nephropath is currently using the Illumina MiSeq and Agilent SureSelectQXT with custom probes for 301 genes involved in kidney disease.
 They use DNA from NA12878 purchased from Coriell Institute as a sequencing control on every run.
 Each run is a pool of 9 samples plus the control sequenced with the paired-end MiSeq® Reagent Kit v3 (150 cycle).
 The NA12878 control FASTQ files generated after the run are loaded into DNASTAR’s SeqMan NGen® software for mapping/alignment against the human genome reference sequence and variant calling using the “Templated assemblies with control” option.
 To delimit the regions of the genome used for validation, Nephropath uses a BED file of either their entire targeted region or one containing an intersection between the GIAB high quality regions and the targeted regions.
-The latter is preferred when the most accurate statistics are required as suggested in this README file.
+The latter is preferred when the most accurate statistics are required.
 In this way, the NA12878 variant call set VCF file gets subsetted down to just the targeted regions using whichever BED file is selected.
 After the assembly is complete, every position specified by the BED file, including both variant and reference calls, is checked against the subsetted control VCF to determine true/false positives/negatives.
 Based on these annotated variant and reference call sets a validation report is generated by the DNASTAR ArrayStar® application, providing various statistics achieved at different sequencing depths and probability thresholds.
 An excerpt of such a report is given in Figure 2.

 The pipeline, along with early results, were presented at the recent GIAB consortium workshop in a roundup of emblematic case studies on using the GIAB materials.